 Well this little dish can be transformed into a full on platter and the little skewers make it really easy for people to help themselves.
 I swear this is the best festive starter/finger food/appetiser dish ever!
 Hope you get chance to try it out – let me know if you do.
 Do you have any other great festive starter ideas?
 Let me know 🙂

-For more ideas for your Christmas Day feast have a look at my sprouts in gorgonzola sauce, honey roast root vegetables, cranberry sauce, and for an alternative to turkey have a look at my roast beef dinner with leeks in cheese sauce.
+For more ideas for your Christmas Day feast have a look at my sprouts in gorgonzola sauce, honey glazed carrots and parsnips, cranberry sauce, and for an alternative to turkey have a look at my roast beef dinner with leeks in cheese sauce.

 Sticky, Honey Glazed Prawns with Griddled Greens